Subkeys

 Scenarios

 The primary key should be the most protected one and therefore stored offline where no one can have access to it.
-For this reasons the best practice would be not to publish the primary cert.
-Instead it makes sense only to publish certs of subkeys to avoid that other people use the cert of primary key.
+For this reason, the best practice would be not to publish the primary certificate.
+Instead it makes sense only to publish certificates of subkeys, to avoid that other people use the cert of the primary key.
 Again, this is not a security consideration, but if people use the primary certificate, it will become difficult to keep the primary key offline.

 In this scenarios subkeys are the ones to use for frequent work.
 Then you just need to publish the certificates of the respective subkeys.
 It makes sense to rotate them more often by revoking them faster and let them expire earlier than the primary key.
 The primary key can be used to revoke a subkey if it's needed.